Ziang-Lu/Software-Development-and-Design/1-Software Phases/4-Testing.md

    * Simply combine the selected input values to actual test cases, and eliminate the meaningless and invalid ones

 5. Generate **test cases** from the corresponding test case specifications

+   *Note that test cases are simply instantiations of test case specifications*

 <br>